 Students are given broad-based exposure to a range of methods by which archaeological data are retrieved and analyzed and theoretical paradigms and intellectual foci by and from which archaeologists interpret the past's material culture.
 In addition to the general education requirements, the following courses are required:

-REQUIRED COURS SES, LOWER DIVISION UNITS
+REQUIRED COURSE S, LOWER DIVISION UNITS

 ANTH 202 Introduction to

 Archaeology, or

-CLAS 212L Archaeology: Interpretin ng
+CLAS 212L Archaeology: Interpreting ng

 the Past 4

 AHIS 201 Digging into the Past:

 Material Culture and th e

 Civilization of the Ancie ent

 Mediterranean, or

-LING 295 The Ancient Near East :
+LING 295 The Ancient Near East:

 Culture, Archaeology,

 Texts 4

-Total lower div vision units 8
+Total lower divis sion units 8

-REQUIRED COURS SES, UPPER DIVISION UNITS
+REQUIRED COURSE S, UPPER DIVISION UNITS

-Theory and Met hods
+Theory and Metho ods

-(any two of the e following three courses) 8
+(any two of the following three courses) 8

-AHIS 425 Interdisciplinary Studie s
+AHIS 425 Interdisciplinary Studies

 in Classical Art and

 Archaeology: Research

 and Methodology

-REL 494 Advanced Near Eastern L
+REL 494 Advanced Near Eastern

-Advanced Near Eastern

 and Mediterranean

 Archaeology

-Theory and Field

-Methods in Archaeology
+REL 495 Field Methods in

+Archaeology

-Interdisciplinary Perspectives
+Interdisciplinary .
+Perspectives

 AHIS 321 Greek Art and

 Archaeology, or

 AHIS 322 Roman Art and

 Archaeology, or

 AHIS 384 Early Chinese Art, or

 AHIS 420 Studies in Ancient Art 4

-ANTH 310 Archaeology of the
+ANTH 310 Archaeology of the -

 Americas, or

 ANTH 311 Old World Archaeology 4

 CLAS 323 Aegean Archaeology 4

-REL 394 Near Eastern and
+REL 394 Near Eastern and -

-Mediterranean Archaeology 4
+TELL 07.
+Mediterranean

+Archaeology, or

+REL 493 The Art and Archaeolog U

+.,, of Religion: Beginnings 4

-Elective Any 300 or 400 level course
+Elective Any 300 or 400 level cou rse '

-offered by the Anthropology,
+Bicctive offered by the Anthropol

-Art History, Classics,
+Art History, Classics, .05,

 Linguistics or Religion

 departments 4

+departments 7

-Capstone course
+Capstone course A 1 1 10 1 4

 CLAS 465 Archaeology and Society 4

-01/10/100 menaeology and boelety 4

-Total upper division units32
+Total upper divi sion units 32

-Minor in Cultural Anthropology

-REQUIRED COURSI ES, LOWER DIVISION UNITS
+Minor in Cultural Anthropology REQUIRED COURSES, LOWER DIVISION

-ANTH 201 Introduction to Social
+Introduction to Social Anthropology, or

-Anthropology, or

-ANTH 263 Exploring Culture

-Through Film 4
+Exploring Culture Through Film

+ANTH 201

+ANTH 263

-REQUIRED COURSI E, UPPER DIVISION UNITS
+REQUIRED COURSE, UPPER DIVISION U UNITS

-ANTH 440 History of
+ANTH 440 History of Anthropological Theory 4

-Anthronological Theory 4

-Anthropological Theory 4

-TWO COURSES TO BE SELECTED FROM:
+TWO COURSES TO I BE SELECTED FROM: UNITS

-two courses to ANTH 345 -

-BE SELECTED FROM: -

-BE SELECTED FROM: Politics, Social UNITS

-ANTH 345 BE SELECTED FROM: Politics, Social Organization, and Law units 4
+ANTH 345 Politics, Social

-ANTH 345 ANTH 360 BE SELECTED FROM: Politics, Social Organization, and Law Symbolic Anthropology units 4
+Organization, and Law 4

-ANTH 345 ANTH 360 BE SELECTED FROM: Politics, Social Organization, and Law Symbolic Anthropology Family and Kinship in units 4
+ANTH 360 Symbolic Anthropology 4

-ANTH 345 ANTH 360 BE SELECTED FROM: Politics, Social Organization, and Law Symbolic Anthropology Family and Kinship in Cross-Cultural UNITS 4 4 4
+ANTH 370 Family and Kinship in

+Cross-Cultural

+Perspective 4

+ANTH 460 Economic Anthropology 4

-One world area specialization course
+One world area s specialization course 4